rancher/docs/content/rancher/v2.x/en/tasks/clusters/adding-managing-cluster-members/_index.md

 2. From the main menu, select **Members**.
 Then click **Add Member**.

-3. Search for the user or group that you want to add to the project.
+3. Search for the user or group that you want to add to the cluster.

  	If external authentication is configured:

-	-  Rancher returns users from your external authentication source as you type.
+	-  Rancher returns users from your [external authentication]({{< baseurl >}}/rancher/v2.x/en/concepts/global-configuration/authentication/) source as you type.

+		>**Using AD but can't find your users?**
+		>There may be an issue with your search attribute configuration.
+See [Configuring Active Directory Authentication: Step 5]({{< baseurl >}}/rancher/v2.x/en/tasks/global-configuration/authentication/active-directory/).

 	- A drop-down allows you to add groups instead of individual users.
-The dropdown only lists groups that you, the logged in user, are included in.
+The drop-down only lists groups that you, the logged in user, are part of.

 		>**Note:** If you are logged in as a local user, external users do not display in your search results.
+For more information, see [External Authentication Configuration and Principal Users]({{< baseurl >}}/rancher/v2.x/en/concepts/global-configuration/authentication/#external-authentication-configuration-and-principal-users).

 4. Assign the user or group **Cluster** roles.